kerim/syllabi/syllabus-define-and-rule.markdown

 7. Errington, Joseph. *Linguistics in a Colonial World: A Story of Language, Meaning, and Power.* Wiley-Blackwell, 2010.
 8. Thomas, Nicholas. *Colonialism’s Culture.* Princeton University Press, 1994.
 9. Mamdani, Mahmood. *Citizen and Subject: Contemporary Africa and the Legacy of Late Colonialism.* Princeton University Press, 1996.
-10. O’Hara, Matthew D., ed. *Imperial Subjects: Race and Identity in Colonial Latin America.* Duke University Press Books, 2009.
-11. Wolfe, Patrick.
+10. Wolfe, Patrick.
 Traces of History: Elementary Structures of Race.
 Verso, 2016.
-12. Chakrabarty, Dipesh. *Provincializing Europe: Postcolonial Thought and Historical Difference.* Princeton University Press, 2007.

-This list is not complete.
-Since this is a seminar the list has been kept deliberately short so that more can be added as needed, depending on potential guest lecturers as well as student needs.
-Also, just the required readings are listed here for simplicity's sake.
-A document will be shared with the class containing additional recommended readings for each week.

 ## Teaching Method and Requirements